gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

               restartPolicy: OnFailure
     ```

     This creates a CronJob that runs each minute. `backoffLimit` is set to 2 so the job will be retried 2 times in case of failure.
 The job runs the `mysqldump` command that prints the contents of the `sample_app` database to stdout.
-This will be available in the pod logs.
-(And yes, I know that pod logs is the worst place to store a database backup 😄  )
+This will be available in the Pod logs.
+(And yes, I know that Pod logs is the worst place to store a database backup 😄  )

 1. Get the cronjob status.